 The allure of instant gratification and it’s affect on my expectations deceives me.
 Those expectations lead to dissatisfaction today with the work I have before me.
 The menial tasks feel degrading.
 But the truth is, this is my opportunity.
-The process of discovery that comes from that work will allow me to design a world where that task isn’t mine.
+The process of discovery that comes from hard work is invaluable.
 Daily hard work teaches wisdom.
 It’s not conceptual, it’s experiential.
 My experiences over the last few months have been a testament to the wisdom gained through patience and perseverance.

 Mushrooms and Coffee